-In the wake of last week’s North Carolina shark attack on a teen in North Carolina, some beachgoers might be a little leery about going for a swim during the Fourth of July holiday.
+In the wake of an apparent shark attack that killed a woman near Bailey Island in Maine this week, some beachgoers might be a little leery about going for a dip in the ocean.

 Last year, Austin Reed, 19, survived an attack at North Carolina’s Ocean Isle Beach, an 8-year-old boy suffered puncture wounds to his leg in an attack on Bald Head Island, and 17-year-old Paige Winter lost a leg after surviving an attack at a state park beach when her dad punched a shark.

 Incidents of shark attacks declined last year.
 There were 64 confirmed cases of unprovoked attacks worldwide in 2019, which is lower than the recent five-year average of 82 incidents, according to the International Shark Attack File.

 When it comes to staying safe in the water, Kristen Ojito, a lifeguard in Dania Beach, Florida, stressed the importance of knowing first aid in case of an attack.